codeskyblue/uiautodev/README.md

 # Default driver is uiautomator2
 # Set the environment variable below to switch to adb driver
 export UIAUTODEV_USE_ADB_DRIVER=1

-# Set the env to enable DEBUG log
-export UIAUTODEV_DEBUG=1
 ```

 # Offline mode